PAESCAL-SciDAC5/task-notes-integration-to-E3SM/2022-2023_CondiDiag/2023_v2p/2023_v2p_notes.md

 ```

-## 2.4 Test results with the stealth feature turned on
+## 2.4 Test results with the feature turned on

 Commands: